virwang/INFO66_Coding_For_Test/README.md

-This is a project for Coding for Test course at Fanshawe College, London,ON , Canada.
+This is a project for the Coding for Test course at Fanshawe College, London, ON, Canada.
 2025 Winter.